rohan-ak43/Smart-Manufacturing-IoT-Cloud-Monitoring/README.md

 PART 19 — High-Level Assignment Summary

-"In this assignment, we build an end-to-end machine learning pipeline using Python and scikit-learn to analyze smart manufacturing IoT sensor data from iot_telemetry_data.csv.
+"In this assignment, we build an end-to-end machine learning pipeline using Python and scikit-learn to analyze smart manufacturing IoT sensor data from smart_manufacturing_data.csv.

 First, we load the raw sensor readings into a pandas.DataFrame and perform exploratory data analysis using .shape, .info(), .head(), and .describe().
 This checks dataset dimensions, confirms data types, and verifies there are no missing (NaN) values across all 405,659 records.